-To keep the noise down, it's important to set your notification preferences and use the help centre instead of your email to manage support tickets.
+To keep the noise down, it's important to set your notification preferences and use the help center instead of your email to manage support tickets.

 Checking your cars’ condition

-Check the photos borrowers upload at the start and end of each booking and report any issues you notice to us as soon as possible through the help centre.
+Check the photos borrowers upload at the start and end of each booking and report any issues you notice to us as soon as possible through the help center.

 The more cars you have in action, the more important it becomes to stay on top of regular inspections and report any issues.

-If you spot anything that you believe should be investigated, submit a damage report through the help centre.
+If you spot anything that you believe should be investigated, submit a damage report through the help center.

 Aim to check all of your cars regularly by reviewing these photos and visiting your cars.

 When you get your car serviced, ask the mechanic to change the battery in the key fob.
 As the key will be used more frequently, you may need to replace the battery more regularly.